microsoft/DeepSpeed/blogs/deepspeed-fastgen/README.md

 1. *__Better Responsiveness__:* Since long prompts no longer require extremely long forward passes to process, the model will provide lower client latency.
 More forward passes are performed within the same window of time.
 2. *__Higher Efficiency:__* Fusion of short prompts to larger token budgets enables the model to consistently operate in the high throughput regime.
 3. *__Lower variance and better consistency:__* Since forward passes are of consistent size and forward pass size is the primary determinant of performance, the latency of each forward pass is much more consistent than competing systems as is the perceived generation frequency.
-There is no pre-emption or long running prompts to increase the latency as in other prior work.
+There are no pre-emption or long-running prompts to increase the latency as in other prior work.

 Consequently, DeepSpeed-FastGen will consume tokens from incoming prompts at a rate that permits fast ongoing generation while adding tokens to the system that increase system utilization, providing lower latency and higher throughput streaming generation to all clients as compared to other state-of-the-art serving systems.